 Minis are a set of experiences in Snapchat.
 Whether it’s planning a movie night, making a deck of flashcards or coordinating which artists to see at a music festival, Minis can bring friends together for just about anything.
 You’ll be able to see your friends in a Mini while you’re in a Chat with them, and they will be able to see you, too.
 You can invite them to use a Mini.
 You choose which Mini you want to open and use within Snapchat.

 No two people are the same, so the app can tailor your Snapchat experience especially for you!

-For example, if you’re constantly watching Snaps of puppies on Discover, you might be a “Pet & Animal Lover”.
-Or if you regularly post Snaps of your sports memorabilia to My Story, our system might be able to guess that you’re a “Sports Fan”.
-We call guesses like these “Lifestyle Categories”, and we use them to try and show you ads and content that’s relevant to your interests!
+We generally try to show you adverts that’ll be relevant to you.
+We’re able to do this by making some guesses about the things you like and don’t like.
+For example, if you’re constantly watching Snaps of puppies on Discover or Spotlight, you might be a “Pet & Animal Lover”.
+Or, if you regularly post Snaps of your sports memorabilia to My Story, our system might be able to guess that you’re a “Sports Fan”.
+We call guesses like these, “Lifestyle Categories”, and we use them to try to show you adverts and content that’s relevant to your interests.
 If you’d like, you can always pick your own Lifestyle Categories.

 We personalise the Snap Map.
 For example, if you visit a place or apply a venue filter or sticker on a Stories, Spotlight or Snap Map submission, we may use that venue information to create a more personalised Map experience for you and your friends.